 A workshop paper, the clinical term (Indigenous Community Legal Clinic) paper, the Externship Reflection (Judicial Externship) diary, and the Law 430 Advanced Legal Research assignment(s) do not satisfy this requirement.

 Directed Research courses offer J.D. students an opportunity to do extensive research and writing on a topic of their choice under the supervision of a regular faculty member (not an Adjunct Professor).

 J.D. students may enroll in Directed Research courses of 2, 3, or 4 credits in one term.
-Two-term and/or 4-credit Directed Research proposals will only be approved in exceptional circumstances.
 In order to register, the student must complete a Directed Research Authorization Form (available on the Forms website) or in hardcopy in the Student Services waiting area in room 148), provide a 250-word description of the Directed Research topic, and have the form signed and authorized by the supervising professor.
 The completed Directed Research request is then placed in the lockbox in the Student Services waiting area in room 148.